webix-hub/docs/data/api/obj/ui.rangechart.md

 RangeChart inherits from desktop/chart.md and gives the possibility to display in detail some data of a data component limited by frame.
 This component is useful for controlling and visualizing data of other data components.

-Check desktop/range_chart.md documentation for more details
+Check desktop/range_chart.md documentation for more details.

 ###Constructor